ARE YOU THE “HANUKKAH PARENT” AT YOUR CHILD’S SCHOOL?

 - Book to read or enact, plus optional props

-- Dreidel with clearly marked letters to demonstrate and let children play with, plus game rules
+- Dreidel with clearly marked letters to demonstrate and let children play with

-- Small copies of dreidel game rules (if giving dreidels as gifts, include these with each dreidel) I’ve got a printable PDF file here.
+- Small copies of dreidel game rules (if giving dreidels as gifts, include with each dreidel) Here’s my printable PDF file for little tags

 - Tokens for dreidel game to demonstrate or leave with classroom (not necessary for kids under three)